DS1003/DS1003/README.md

 - 🔭 I’m currently working on a Mobile App for delevery like an Uber app with more Features
 - 🌱 I’m currently learning AI
 - 😄 Pronouns: He/Him
+- 😅 Fun Fact: Octobre 17th is my Burthday🎉🎁 (and it's today that i push this update😂)

 <br/>